SamPatt/sampatt.com/_posts/2015-06-21-interesting-facts-about-my-father.md

 **Interesting fact #4**
 : My father was uneducated and self-conscious about his lack of education.

 This might be surprising to people that worked with my father, not because he was an academic - he wasn’t - but he did became a very important and influential person in his industry, and nearly all his colleagues at least had college degrees.
 In fact, he even taught classrooms full of college professors the Pacific Institute material - something that he frequently found humor in.
 "The dumb ole' country boy" (as his mother-in-law called him endearingly) was teaching professors and managers who operated nuclear power plants.
 Behind his self-effacing humor though, he wasn't comfortable with not having a degree.
 He often said that if he had a degree, he'd be running a nuclear plant, but he literally couldn't even apply to those positions, since they would then find out he didn't have an education.
-My brother Steven and I, who were some of the first Patterson men to obtain college degrees, tried to express how generally useless we felt our own educations were, but he firmly rejected that argument.
+My brother Steven and I, who were some of the first men in our family to obtain college degrees, tried to express how generally useless we felt our own educations were, but he firmly rejected that argument.
 He was very proud of us; envious even.

 He wasn't in the nuclear industry for his entire post-Navy career though.
 In the mid 1980's, when I was a baby, he left his job at the Shearon Harris nuclear power plant in North Carolina in order to purchase and operate a soda vending machine company called Triangle Fountain.